American Soccer League (1921–1933)

-The American Soccer League, established in 1921, was the first of four different professional soccer sports leagues in the United States to use the ASL name.
+The American Soccer League, established on May 7, 1921 by a group of investors, was the first of four different professional soccer sports leagues in the United States to use the ASL name.
 It was formed by the merger of teams from the National Association Football League and the Southern New England Soccer League.
 For several years the ASL's popularity rivaled the popularity of the National Football League.
 Disputes with the United States Football Association and FIFA, as well as the onset of the Great Depression, led to the league's collapse in spring 1933.

 History

 The original American Soccer League, operating between 1921 and 1933, was the first significant, viable, professional soccer league in the United States.
 The league operated primarily in the Northeastern United States, mainly in the New York metropolitan area, Massachusetts, Rhode Island, and Pennsylvania.
 The ASL was created by the merger of several teams from the National Association Football League (NAFBL) and Southern New England Soccer League in 1921.
 The move came from a growing disenchantment with the mismanagement of the NAFBL as well as the desire by the United States Football Association (USFA) to create a unified first division league.
 The ASL's first secretary was Thomas Cahill, who had founded the United States Football Association and who had been the first head coach of the U.S. national team.

 By 1924, the combination of excellent pay and a high level of play drew talented overseas players, especially from Scotland and England, with 50 European internationals good enough to play for their national teams playing in the ASL.
 This led to a significant amount of resentment in Europe and threats of sanctions from FIFA, including the possible expulsion of the USFA.
 At the Sixteenth Annual Congress of FIFA on June 4, 1927, the USFA and the other national associations came to an agreement regarding player transfers which defused the situation.
 The ASL then ran afoul of the USFA when team owners complained that USFA's requirement that ASL teams play in the National Challenge Cup created an unnecessary financial burden.
 At the time the Challenge Cup ran during the ASL season forcing the ASL teams to travel long distances by train or bus to play cup games, then return to the Northeast to play league games.
 Therefore, the ASL boycotted the 1924 National Challenge Cup.
 They reentered the competition the next year after the USFA reduced its take of the gate receipts from 33.3% to 15%.